-a.
-The City shall serve on plaintiff:

-- i.
-Subject to any applicable privileges, any items on the list attached as Exhibit C that were not part of the City's initial disclosures; documents received from the District Attorney's office; and documents obtained from the court file. - ii.
-Any CCRB records and the IAB closing report regarding the incident that forms the basis of the complaint.
+- a.
+The City shall serve on plaintiff: - i.
+Subject to any applicable privileges, any items on the list attached as Exhibit C that were not part of the City's initial disclosures; documents received from the District Attorney's office; and documents obtained from the court file. - the basis of the complaint.
 If the incident or the conduct of defendants involved in the incident is the subject of an ongoing CCRB investigation, NYPD investigation or disciplinary proceeding, criminal investigation or outstanding indictment or information, discovery under this paragraph shall be suspended, and the City will produce the investigative records 30 days after the investigation or proceeding has been terminated (whether by completion of the investigation without charges being brought or by disposition of such charges).
-This suspension shall not apply to documents related to any investigation or proceeding that has concluded. - iii.
+This suspension shall not apply to documents related to any investigation or proceeding that has concluded.

+- iii.
 For each defendant, the CCRB and CPI indices of complaints or incidents that are similar to the incident alleged in the complaint or that raise questions about the defendant's credibility.
-If the complaint alleges that a defendant officer used excessive force, the City will state whether that defendant officer has been or is on NYPD "force monitoring."
+If the complaint alleges that a defendant officer used excessive force, the City will state whether that defendant officer has been or is on NYPD "force monitoring." - iv.

-- iv.
 For each officer named as a defendant, a list identifying all prior Section 1983 lawsuits filed against and served on the defendant. - v.
 Any records obtained by the City pursuant to the Medical Releases.
 Medical records received after this date shall be produced to plaintiff within 7 days of receipt.